 “I wasn’t!”

 Asanterth turned away from his student, and let out a small sigh.
-“Search your heart, and see if that is true…” with that, the slight man stood up and walked away, leaving Ena on the bamboo-woven bench as the sun set.
-The young warrior growled, thinking: How can he be so cold?!
+“I wonder if that is really true.” with that, the slight man stood up and walked away, leaving Ena on the bamboo-woven bench as the sun set.
+The young warrior growled, thinking: How can he be so cold?
 How can he think I would leave here…leave her…I would never…!

 But in his heart, Ena knew that he might have left…that he still might leave.
 Even after all that had happened, he still felt that secret desire burning like a firebrand in his chest.